Garden and Compost Bin

 Sweet Potatoes

-I have made a tiny start to getting the garden going—here's a photo of two sweet potatoes which are producing vines already, and a white potato on the left.
+I have made a tiny start to getting the garden going—here's a photo of two sweet potatoes that are producing vines already, and a white potato on the left.

-My gardener friend, John, says after blooming, wait a month, and dig 'em up!
+My gardener friend, John M, says after blooming, wait a month, and dig 'em up!

 Here's my little handy herb garden, right outside the front door!